osx-tools/asahi-encrypt/README.md

 asked for the passphrase to decrypt root.

-### Rescue / Maintenance example
+### Mount / Unmount example (Maintenance)

-Befor or after or independently of encrypting, you can always mount and unmount the other installations of Asahi Linux on `/mnt` of your currently running system.
+Befor or after or independently of encrypting, you can always mount and unmount installations of Asahi Linux present on your machinr on `/mnt` of your currently running system.
 To do so let's find available installations as in the previous example:

 ``` sh
 ./asahi-encrypt -l